-Whether you’re just starting a small business or launching a tech startup, one of the biggest challenges is the lack of sales, marketing or commercialization planning.
+Whether you’re just starting a small business or launching a tech startup, one of the most common challenges is the lack of a clear sales, marketing or commercialization plan.

-Without a plan, people get busy completing sales and marketing tasks they hope will work.
+Without a plan, people get busy completing tasks they hope will make sales.

-Depending on their business, people might engage in a little networking, setting up a profile on Facebook, LinkedIn, or Google My Business.
+People might engage in a little business networking, set up a profile on Facebook, LinkedIn, or Google My Business.
 Next they may experiment with social media and boost a few posts to drive awareness.
-Then inevitably, they build a website all about themselves and what they sell.
+Then inevitably, they build a brochure website about themselves and what they sell.

-Unfortunately, the online presence of these startups makes little difference.
-The marketing busy work rarely produces more than a frustrated entrepreneur with a thinner wallet.
+Unfortunately, their brochure website does little to drive sales.
+Marketing busywork rarely produces more than a frustrated entrepreneur with a thinner wallet.
 These random acts of marketing distract people from doing the work that would have made a difference.

 The solution is to have a plan that amounts to more than ticking items off a sales and marketing to-do list.
 We invite you to consider sales and marketing as a system to build, not a set of tasks to complete.
 The purpose of your system is to reach, engage, enroll and retain target customers at a profit.